Dental Implants — Boston, MA

 Our Boston dentist and team know patients will have a lot of questions before beginning a complex treatment plan like implant supported tooth replacement.
 Below, you’ll find answers to some of those frequently asked questions, but please don’t hesitate to ask for more information at your next visit.

-They can.
-Traditional, removable dentures are only able to restore about 20% of chewing function.
-An implant supported denture will renew 70% or more.
+Yes!
+Traditional removable dentures are only able to restore about 20% of chewing function.
+On the other hand, an implant denture can renew 70% or more of your natural biting force.
 This means you can eat a wider range of foods, speak without worrying about denture slipping, and avoid other hassles associated with denture fit.